ddavidse/CNN_for_nanoparticle/README.md

 To use the example code:

 1. Download the code files example.py and CNN_functions.py and put them in the same folder
-2. Download the saved weights file initial_weights_for_example.pth'
+2. Download the saved weights file "initial_weights_for_example.pth"
-3. Download the dataset "main dataset - 100x100" from (insert url here)
+3. Download the datasets  from https://doi.org/10.4121/uuid:516ab2fa-4c47-42f8-b614-5e283889b218
-4. Download the dataset "elephants - 100x100" from (insert url here)
-5. Open example.py
+4. Open example.py
-6. On line 46, enter the desired folder to store outputs
+5. On line 46, enter the desired folder to store outputs
-7. On line 49, enter the location of training data (the folder where the downloaded main dataset is stored)
+6. On line 49, enter the location of "main dataset - 100x 100"
-8. On line 52, enter the location of the fooling data (the folder where the downloaded elephant dataset is stored)
+7. On line 52, enter the location of "elephants - 100x 100"
-9. On line 62, enter the location of the downloaded weights file
+8. On line 62, enter the location of "initial_weights_for_example.pth"
-10. Run the script
+9. Run the script

 ----------------------------------------------------------------------------------------------------------------------------------